 personaFlexible working is edging closer towards the norm, with approximately 43% of employees now working remotely at least some of the time, according to a recent Gallup study.
-If we add to this percentage the number of employees working outside of the conventional office setting i.e. firefighters, paramedics, sales reps, we find a high number of staff that could be totally cut off and disengaged from the workplace.
+If we add to this percentage non-office based employees working outside of the conventional office setting i.e. firefighters, paramedics, sales reps, a high number of staff that could be totally cut off and disengaged from the workplace.
 This leads us to the question: are your remote staff engaged in the workplace?

 Flexible working offers employees the advantage of freedom and autonomy.
-This in turn has been shown to increase levels of engagement and productivity.
+This, in turn, has been shown to increase levels of engagement and productivity.
 However, on the flip-side would be the benefits of collaboration and camaraderie employees can feel when present in the workplace.

-This may seem obvious but keeping the lines of communication open at all times is vitally important.
-In an ideal world we would be having a weekly one-to-one with our staff but this may not be practical.
-Technology has revolutionised the means by which we facilitate conversations by providing numerous alternatives to face-to-face communication.
-Examples used in the workplace include speaking on our smartphones, hosting video calls, emailing one another, using mobile messenger services, social media and HR software.
+This may seem obvious but keeping the lines of communication open at all times is important.
+Ideally, we would be having a weekly one-to-one with our staff but this may not be practical.
+Technology has revolutionised the way we communicate, offering us numerous alternatives to face-to-face communication.
+These include video calls, email, mobile messenger/call services, social media and HR software.
 Clearly, the effectiveness of these communication lines vary depending on the nature of the conversation held and the technology used.
 For example, video calls are ideal when team meetings are being held with people remotely.

 It is important that staff feel that they have the right resources to carry out their job effectively outside of the main workplace.
 An employee working from home would need a laptop with the right software and access rights.
 A sales rep working across numerous territories would need to be well-equipped with marketing collateral and a mobile phone with a list of important contacts they may need.

-Employees that report back to their managers using a performance management system require access to a mobile friendly, intuitive and easy to use software, otherwise they would struggle to use the system effectively whilst on the move.
+Employees that report back to their managers using a performance management system require access to a mobile-friendly, intuitive and easy to use software, otherwise, they would struggle to use the system effectively whilst on the move.
 Without such key resources in place, employees are likely to feel frustrated and unable to carry out their jobs effectively.

 Above we have outlined ways to keep remote workers engaged, with an emphasis on technology playing a key role.
 The benefits of flexible working are plentiful – for employers they tick the flexible benefits box, can save on resources and enhance productivity.
-For employees they face fewer distractions and even reduce their chances of becoming ill from contagious colleagues!
-Furthermore, in some industries the very nature of someone’s job means that they must work remotely.
-It is however important to recognise that technology can facilitate but not replace the need for human interaction in the workplace, at least from time to time.
+For employees, they face fewer distractions and even reduce their chances of becoming ill from contagious colleagues!
+Furthermore, in some industries, the very nature of someone’s job means that they must work remotely.
+It is, however, important to recognise that technology can facilitate but not replace the need for human interaction in the workplace, at least from time to time.